 Pse's score of 26 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Puget Sound Energy, Inc. (PSE) reported significant carbon emissions from its operations in the US, totalling approximately 6,526,663,000 kg CO2e for Scope 1 emissions, 302,188,000 kg CO2e for Scope 2 emissions (market-based), and 10,526,663,000 kg CO2e for Scope 3 emissions.
-The Scope 3 emissions included notable contributions from the use of sold products (about 5,856,292,000 kg CO2e) and fuel and energy-related activities (approximately 4,573,100,000 kg CO2e).
+In 2024, Puget Sound Energy, Inc. (PSE), headquartered in the US, reported significant carbon emissions totalling approximately 6,526,663,000 kg CO2e for Scope 1, 302,188,000 kg CO2e for Scope 2 (market-based), and 10,526,663,000 kg CO2e for Scope 3.
+This data reflects a comprehensive approach to emissions reporting, covering all three scopes of greenhouse gas emissions.
 PSE has set ambitious climate commitments, aiming for net zero carbon emissions for customer end use by 2045, with a near-term target of achieving net zero carbon from its transportation fleet by 2030.
-Additionally, PSE is working towards net zero emissions in its Scope 2 operations by 2030, aligning with its Clean Energy Implementation Plan (CEIP).
-The emissions data for PSE is cascaded from its parent company, Puget Energy, Inc., reflecting a comprehensive approach to sustainability and climate action within its corporate family.
-PSE's commitment to reducing its carbon footprint is evident in its long-term and near-term targets, demonstrating a proactive stance in addressing climate change.
+Additionally, the company is working towards reducing Scope 2 emissions in alignment with its Clean Energy Implementation Plan (CEIP) by 2030.
+The emissions data for 2024 is cascaded from the parent company, Puget Energy, Inc., which provides a broader context for PSE's sustainability efforts.
+The company has embraced the spirit of the Clean Energy Transformation Act (CETA) in its climate strategies, indicating a commitment to long-term sustainability and carbon reduction.
+Overall, PSE's emissions and climate commitments reflect a proactive stance in addressing climate change, with specific targets and a clear framework for achieving net zero emissions in the coming decades.

 Access structured emissions data, company-specific emission factors, and source documents